 The Second Spanish Republic was proclaimed on April 14, 1931, during the aftermath and economic crisis following the Wall Street Crash in 1929.
 The economic situation had led to the downfall of General Miguel Primo de Rivera's dictatorial government on January 29, 1930.
 After a local election, the Republicans won the common vote.

-The King's departure led to a provisional government whose first presiding president was Niceto Alcalá-Zamora, who would preside until 1936, when Manuel Azaña took over.
-Under Niceto Alcalá-Zamora, a new constitution was adopted on December 9, 193 which established: freedom of speech, freedom of association, extended voting privileges to women, allowed divorce, and striped Spanish nobility of special legal status.
+The King's departure led to a provisional government whose first president was Niceto Alcalá-Zamora, who presided until 1936, when Manuel Azaña took over.
+Under Niceto Alcalá-Zamora, a new constitution was adopted on December 9, 1931 which established: freedom of speech, freedom of association, extended voting privileges to women, allowed divorce, and stripped Spanish nobility of special legal status.